stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/01-aws/09-eks.md

 ---
 title: "Create and Manage AWS EKS Cluster"
 metaTitle: "Creating new AWS EKS clusters on Palette"
-metaDescription: "Learn how to deploy and manage AWS EKS clusters with Palette"
+description: "Learn how to deploy and manage AWS EKS clusters with Palette"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---